Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 That didn’t eventuate — but the Federal Reserve did deliver a whopping 50 basis point cut at its September meeting.

-The Fed eased again in November by 0.25%, but Chair Jerome Powell said recently that gradual easing was in the pipeline, with the speed dependent on the data.
+The Fed eased again in November and December by 0.25%, but Chair Jerome Powell said recently that easing was on pause, dependent on the data.

 Recent indicators the Fed will use to determine the need for future cuts include:

-However, borrowing is still expensive and the world’s largest economy could also face turbulence arising from policies enacted by President-elect Donald Trump in the new year.
+However, borrowing is still expensive and the world’s largest economy could also face turbulence arising from Donald Trump’s policies.

 For instance, the potential for Trump’s proposed tariffs to fuel intractable US inflation — which has flow-on effects globally.